 This post may contain affiliate links.
 Please read our disclosure policy.

-As it bakes, your home fills with mouthwatering aroma that pulls everyone into the kitchen.
+As it bakes, your home fills with a mouthwatering aroma that pulls everyone into the kitchen.
 Every bite is rich, tender, and bursting with sweet and savory goodness that tastes like the holidays.
 It’s the kind of festive centerpiece that disappears fast and makes Christmas or Thanksgiving dinner feel extra special.

 Why This Recipe Works

 Making this glazed ham recipe can seem intimidating for many, but the truth is that it’s fairly easy!
-With ingredients that anyone would have at their home, you’ll soon be making this recipe for the upcoming holidays.
+With ingredients that anyone would have at home, you’ll soon be making this recipe for the upcoming holidays.

 On top of all that, there are many advantages to making ham for the holidays.
 You can make it way ahead of time (as long as you store it properly), you can feed a lot of people (or eat the whole lot by yourself… we don’t judge!), and you can re-purpose it and use the ham in many other recipes (hello Creamy Ham Potato Soup and Hearty Ham And Bean Soup).